estorii/estorii.github.io/_posts/2024-12-31-a-crossroads.md

 &emsp;**next** <br>
 &emsp;So, I’m choosing to step away—not because my feelings weren’t real, but because my dreams are stronger.
 I’ll carry the memory of those fleeting moments, not as regret, but as a reminder that I can feel deeply and still choose to rise above it.
 So, here’s to moving forward.
 Here’s to saying goodbye—not just to them, but to the “what ifs” that keep me looking back.
-Here’s to choosing my dreams over fleeting glances and fleeting feelings.

 So, here’s to stepping away, not as a loss, but as a choice.
-Here’s to choosing my dreams over my doubts.
+Here’s to choosing my dreams over a fleeting glance and my doubt.
 And here’s to believing that what’s meant for me will find me on the other side of this journey.

 At the end of the day, I’m not afraid of storms—I’m afraid of standing still.

 <div class="post-info">